mindspore-ai/docs/tutorials/training/source_en/quick_start/quick_start.md

 Perform the shuffle and batch operations, and then perform the repeat operation to ensure that data is unique during one epoch.

 > MindSpore supports multiple data processing and augmentation operations, which are usually used in combined.
-For details, see section [Data Processing](https://www.mindspore.cn/tutorial/training/en/r1.0/use/data_preparation.html) and [Augmentation](https://www.mindspore.cn/doc/programming_guide/en/r1.0/augmentation.html) in the MindSpore Tutorials.
+For details, see section [Data Processing](https://www.mindspore.cn/tutorial/training/en/r1.0/use/data_preparation.html) in the MindSpore Tutorials.

 ## Defining the Network